 We’ve got back to back Classic contests in mid-June, this time over in Ireland at the Curragh.
-Hot on the heels of Friday’s Irish 2000 Guineas, Saturday sees the fillies given their chance to show what they are made of in the Irish 1000 Guineas.
+Hot on the heels of Saturday’s Irish 2000 Guineas, Sunday sees the fillies given their chance to show what they are made of in the Irish 1000 Guineas.

 Irish 1000 Guineas Course Map